srk-ullagallu/notes/docker-k8s/docker/Day-1.md

-# Day-1
-**Deployment in Physical Machines**
-Earlier, applications were run on physical machines, but there was no mechanism to limit how much system resources an application could consume.
-So, if one application used more resources, it could cause performance issues or even crash other applications.
-The solution was to run each application on a separate physical machine, but this was a costly approach.
-**Deployment in Virtual Machines**
+# Deployment in Physical Virtual and containers
-To overcome the cost of running each application on a separate physical machine, we can use virtualization.
-Virtualization allows us to create independent VMs on a physical machine, providing strong isolation between the VMs.
-This helps in utilizing the physical machine's resources more effectively.
-It's hardware-level isolation, and each VM has its own dedicated OS.
-With the process of application modernization, the backend was decoupled into multiple components, and I don't need a full OS for each component.
-Running each component in a separate VM leads to resource underutilization, and since each VM has a full OS, scaling and boot times can take minutes.
-**Deployment in Containers**
-Containerization for running microservices doesn't require a full OS—just the bare minimum OS, the app, its dependencies, and system libraries.
-Containers don't have a full OS; they use the host machine's OS as a read-only copy to run.
-This minimal OS setup brings benefits like faster boot-up and quicker scaling.
-It's a software-level virtualization.
-In the microservices world, development happens rapidly for faster releases, and containers are easy to move across platforms.
-They're also faster to spin up and scale.

-Virtualization and containerization are two approaches to running multiple applications on the same physical hardware efficiently.
+1. Earlier, applications ran on physical machines without any resource limits.
+2. If one application used too many resources, it could slow down or crash other applications.
+3. To avoid this, companies started running each application on a separate physical machine.
+4. However, this approach was expensive because each machine was underutilized.
+5. A better solution was needed to efficiently use system resources while keeping applications isolated.

 - **Virtualization**: Creates multiple virtual machines (VMs) on a single host, each with its own OS.
+1. Running each application on a separate physical machine was costly and inefficient.
+2. Virtualization solved this by allowing multiple independent VMs on a single physical machine.
+3. Each VM provides strong isolation and has its own dedicated OS.
+4. This improved resource utilization and reduced hardware costs.
+5. With application modernization, the backend was decoupled into multiple components.
+6. Running each component in a separate VM led to resource underutilization.
+7. Since each VM has a full OS, scaling and boot times became slow (taking minutes).
+8. A more efficient solution was needed to optimize resource usage and improve scalability.

 - **Containerization**: Runs multiple isolated applications using a shared OS kernel, making it more lightweight and efficient.

-**Docker**
+1. Containerization eliminates the need for a full OS for each application component.
+2. A container includes only the bare minimum OS, the app, its dependencies, and system libraries.
+3. Containers share the host machine’s OS as a read-only copy instead of having their own OS.
+4. This minimal setup enables faster boot-up and quicker scaling.
+5. Containers use software-level virtualization, unlike VMs, which use hardware-level isolation.
+6. In a microservices architecture, development happens rapidly for faster releases.
+7. Containers are easy to move across platforms, making deployments more flexible.
+8. They spin up quickly and scale efficiently, improving overall system performance.

+Virtualization and containerization are two approaches to running multiple applications on the same physical hardware efficiently.
+---
+# Docker
 Docker is a Containerization tools allows you to package applications and their dependencies into containers, ensuring consistency across different environments.
 Image Creation: You can create Docker images, which are lightweight and portable, making it easy to share and deploy applications.
 - **Lightweight** – No need for a full OS, only the application and its dependencies.